11 Innovative IoT Use Cases

 The Port of New Bedford, in Massachusetts, is the No. 1 one fishing port in America for the 12th straight year in a row, known for high-margin scallop shipping operations.
 When faced with the challenge to limit illegal fishing practices, the Port installed Dell Edge Gateways, with V5 Systems solar video surveillance technologies to better track who was coming in and out of the port.
 Both the South Terminal and Palmers Island Lighthouse are using these technologies to monitor fishing practices and to better understand the health of the underwater environment.

 8. Doing Away With Dangerous Police Chases

 Law enforcement agencies in Austin, Texas; Los Angeles; Arizona; Milwaukee, Wisconsin; and elsewhere have been trying out a system called StarChase that eliminates the need for police to engage in dangerous high-speed chases of suspects.
 An air compressor launcher on the front of the patrol car fires a sticky GPS locator with a transmitter.
-Police can then remotely track the vehicle versus chasing it, apprehending the suspect when vehicle stops.
+Police can then remotely track the vehicle versus chasing it, apprehending the suspect when the vehicle stops.